MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/ArticleComment.md

 Comment on a knowledge base article.

-Latest version (0.8.1) of the json entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/ArticleComment.cdm.json" target="_blank">GitHub</a>.
+Latest version (0.8.1) of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/ArticleComment.cdm.json" target="_blank">GitHub</a>.

 ## Instances

-Instances of this entity are listed below:
+Instances of this entity are listed below.

-applicationCommon/ArticleComment
+/core/applicationCommon/ArticleComment.cdm.json/ArticleComment

 ## Traits